 - Limit the amount of contributions to a flexible spending account for medical expenses to $2,500 per year and increased annually by cost-of-living adjustment

-- Health care policies written in clear and simple language so that benefits and care-providers are clearly defined
+- Health care policies are written in clear and simple language so that benefits and care-providers are clearly defined

 - Premiums will no longer be based on health status (no more denying for pre-existing conditions)

 Need Help Filling Your Prescriptions or Finding a Free or Low-cost Clinic?

 See if you're eligible for prescriptions assistance and search for clinics in your area.